trubrics/trubrics-sdk/docs/integrations/streamlit.md

 ```

 ## Streamlit Example Apps
-Once you have created an account with [Trubrics](https://trubrics.streamlit.app/), you can try two deployed example Streamlit apps that use the integration to save feedback:
+Once you have created an account with [Trubrics](https://trubrics.streamlit.app/), you can try our deployed example Streamlit apps that use the integration to save feedback:

 - [LLM Chat Completion](https://trubrics-llm-example-chatbot.streamlit.app/): A chatbot that queries OpenAI's API and allows users to leave feedback.
 - [LLM Completion](https://trubrics-llm-example.streamlit.app/): An LLM app that queries OpenAI's API and allows users to leave feedback on single text generations.